Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/README.md

 - missing_values.py
     - Deals with missing data values
     - Creates 2 classes to deal with missing values
+    - impute mean when data is numeric & not skewed
+    - impute median when data is numeric & skewed
+    - impute mode when data i sstring(object) or numeric

 ## UNFINISHED CODE
 - doc strings for RDSDatabaseConnector class in db_utils.py